bytedance/Shot2Story/code/README.md

 # Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos

 We are excited to release a new video-text benchmark and extendable codes for multi-shot video understanding.
 Our 20k version of dataset includes detailed long summaries for 20k videos and shot captions for 80k video shots.
-Please see [DATA.md](https://huggingface.co/datasets/ByteDance-new/Shot2Story-data) for more details.
+Please see [DATA.md](https://huggingface.co/datasets/mhan/shot2story) for more details.

-This repo mainly focus on our established baselines for single-shot captions, video summarization, video-shot retrivals and zero-shot video question-answering.
+This repo mainly focus on our established baselines for single-shot captions, video summarization, multi-shot question-answering and zero-shot video question-answering.

-**Stay tuned for more exciting data release and new features!**

 <p align="center"> <br> <img src="assets/code_demo.png" alt="Dataset Glance"/> <br> </p>